OVERVIEW

 Depreciation

-This is the amount you can deduct over time for general wear and tear of the vehicle.
+This is the amount of the vehicle cost you can deduct over time since the entire cost is not typically able to be deducted in the year that you purchase it.
 The standard mileage rate includes an amount for depreciation and reduces the adjusted basis of the vehicle when you decide to sell or otherwise dispose of it.
 In the example above, it works out this way:

-If you use the "actual" expenses method and the vehicle was acquired new in 2018, the maximum first-year depreciation deduction, including bonus depreciation, for for an auto in 2018 is $18,000.
+- If you use the "actual" expenses method and the vehicle was acquired new in 2024, the maximum first-year depreciation deduction, including bonus depreciation, for an auto in 2024 is $20,400.

 Since depreciation accumulates, each year's business mileage affects the adjusted basis of the vehicle.
 The adjusted basis will, in turn, be used to determine the gain or loss when the vehicle is sold, so keeping good records is essential.